Rebecca Burns Aldridge

 —Patricia Slorah, PhD, author of Grandparents’ Rights: What Every Grandparent Needs to Know

-Click here to read more testimonials for Drop Dead Handsome: A Flower Girls Mystery
+Click here to read more reviews for Drop Dead Handsome and Paradise Lost